 \subsection{Relevance-Guided Lightweight Control Block}

 The third part of Fig.~\ref{img:method_arch} illustrates the detailed structure of the RGLC Block.
-The module takes three inputs: the control condition input $c$, the diffusion timesteps embedding $t$ used to compute the weights for feature normalization, and the input $x$ from the corresponding frozen block.
+The module takes three inputs: the control condition input $c$, the diffusion timesteps embedding $t$ used to calculate the weights for feature normalization, and the input $x$ from the corresponding frozen block.
 To enhance information interaction between the control branch and the frozen backbone network, $x$ is passed through a zero convolution layer and added to the conditional input $c$, producing ${{c}_{in}}$.
-The resulting ${{c}_{in}}$ is then processed by the Two-Dimensions Shuffle Mixer (TDSM).
-Following the processing, the output is passed through a zero convolution layer, resulting in ${{c}_{cond}}$ which is added to the main branch to provide control guidance.
+The resulting ${{c}_{in}}$ is then processed by the Two-Dimensional Shuffle Mixer (TDSM).
+Following the processing, the output is passed through a zero convolution layer, resulting in ${{c}_{cond}}$, which is added to the main branch to provide control guidance.
 This process can be formally expressed as follows:

 Where $\text{ZC}$ refers to the operation of zero convolution.
 To address the additional computational overhead introduced by the self-attention mechanism, TDSM employs locally grouped self-attention with shuffle characteristics.
 This design significantly reduces the computational complexity of the network while preserving non-local information interactions within the groups.
-A detailed analysis of this process is provided in Sec.~\ref{paper: Two Dimensions Shuffle Mixer}.